xiix0/scam/README.md

-People are beginning to notice you.
-Try dressing before you leave the house.
+Beauty and harmony are as necessary to you as the very breath of life.